Food Enzyme Intake Model

 It can be used by applicants, risk assessors and risk managers for estimating exposure to new food additives or to already authorised food additives for which a new use is proposed.
 Exposure results are provided for different population groups (e.g. infants, toddlers, adults, etc) and for different countries.

 FAIM is based on data collected from Member States on food consumption (stored in the EFSA Comprehensive European Food Consumption Database).
+Dietary data from the UK were included in FAIM when the UK was a member of the European Union.

 How does it work?